 Conservation Careers has teamed up with Bushwise to provide professional Field Guide Training in South Africa.
 With over 10 years’ experience in training field guides for the lodge, safari and conservation industry in South Africa, Bushwise is a leading Field Guides Association of Southern Africa (FGASA) field guide training provider.
 “95% of Bushwise students are being offered permanent positions within a month of graduation”, said Dr Nick Askew from Conservation Careers.
 “If you’re interested in a career working as a field guide, field research and eco-tourism sector then read on and register your interest here“.
-Sign up here today and get 12 months of Lion membership with Conservation Careers included.
+Sign up here today and get career training from Conservation Careers!

 We currently offer the following three programs: